liezzzlll/liezzzlll/poetry.md

 Flying our kite, syncing with the music's delight,\
 In the audience of the sunset, our love in plain sight.\
-With stars above us, the whip dance in the night,\
+With stars above us, you watched my whip dance at night,\
-~XXXXXX~, with you, I found my eternal light.
+Bb, with you, I found my eternal light.

 Sailing through psychedelic love, my heart is so light.\
 With you by my side, every moment feels so right.\
-~XXXXXX~, with you, every star shines so bright,\
+Bb, with you, every star shines so bright,\
 In the canvas of our memories, you paint the most beautiful sight.\
 Sailing on the waves of our psychedelic song,\
 With you, every right feels like it can't be wrong.\
-~XXXXXX~, in your arms, is where I truly belong,\
+Bb, in your arms, is where I truly belong,\
 In the artwork of our memories, where our love is strong.

-~XXXXXX~, it's with you, I tasted love's sweet melody,\
+Bb, it's with you, I tasted love's sweet melody,\
 Unveiled the truth, of what it means to be free.\
 In the canvas of our days, our love's unique tapestry,\
-~XXXXXX~, in your arms, I found love's infinity.
+Bb, in your arms, I found love's infinity.

 _oh the disconnect,\
-I wrote this a few days before you left..._
+I finished this poem just a few days before you left..._

 ## i've said it
 Baby there’s something I’ve been wanting to tell you
 I just haven't dared to say the words out loud\
-But I swear I’ve said it \
+But I swear I’ve said it\
 I’ve told you before\
 I guess differently\
 Like signs disguised as contrails near the clouds